MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 ## Limitations

-Confluence Cloud Graph connector has the following known limitations in its latest release:
+The Confluence Cloud connector has the following known limitations in its latest release:

-* Confluence Cloud Connector does not index attachment files and comments.
+* Confluence Cloud connector does not index attachment files and comments.
 * Indexing Server and Data Center deployments will be released as a separate connector.